 You must only collect personal information if it is necessary.
 Collect the least amount needed for the function or activity related to the form.

-Tell people when and why you are collecting their personal information.
+Tell people when and why you are collecting their personal information, and what their privacy rights are.
 Use a collection statement on the form.

 You don’t need to mark questions as ‘required’ because you will only be asking for information that is needed.